How to Setup Windows Event Forwarding for Alerting

 Server=http://<COLLECTOR_FQDN>:5985/wsman/SubscriptionManager/WEC,Refresh=60

 where <COLLECTOR_FQDN> is a FQDN of the collector server.
+For example:

-3.2 Configure WinRM Service
+6.2 Configure WinRM Service

 In the same GPO, go to: